Granddave/ssh-conf-gen/readme.md

-# ssh-conf-gen
+# ssh_conf_gen

-An ssh config generator
+An ssh config generator.

-See hosts.txt for example hosts.
-Formatting: `host, hostname, ssh_port, user`
+Can from a sqlite3 database or a text file generate ssh configs.